 If the surface plot represents the I-V relationship of a linear device, such as a resistor, its shape will be completely flat, tilted in the direction of the diagonal that is perpendicular to the equipotential diagonal.
 In this case we can reduce the entire surface to a single number, which is the slope of this tilt, and we can use this number as a resistance value for a resistor that is placed between the two output terminals.
-This differential resistor can be easily modeled using the [R Series] keyword in the series [Model].
+This differential resistor can be easily modeled using the [R Series] keyword in the series [Model] (see Advanced Keywords and Constructs below).

 If the suface plot exhibits non-linearities we have two keyword options, depending on which way the non-linearities are oriented.
-If the non-linearity is only a function of the differential voltage, i.e. the curvature of the surface goes only in the direction of the diagonal that is perpendicular to the equipotential diagonal, then we can make use of the [Series Current] keyword in the series [Model].
+If the non-linearity is only a function of the differential voltage, i.e. the curvature of the surface goes only in the direction of the diagonal that is perpendicular to the equipotential diagonal, then we can make use of the [Series Current] keyword in the series [Model] (see Advanced Keywords and Constructs below).
 To fill in the I-V table of this keyword, we just extract the current along this diagonal from the surface plot.

-If the surface plot contains non-linearities including voltage dependencies that include common mode voltage, we will have to use the [Series MOSFET] keyword.
+If the surface plot contains non-linearities including voltage dependencies that include common mode voltage, we will have to use the [Series MOSFET] keyword (see Advanced Keywords and Constructs below).
 The IBIS specification states that this keyword can have up to 100 I-V tables.
 These I-V tables correspond to 100 slices on the surface plot.
 The keyword also assumes a voltage symmetry along the equipotential diagonal.
 The symmetry implies that the two halves of the surface are a mirror image of each other along the equipotential diagonal, and imposes certain limitations regarding the freedom in the shape of the surface.
-The following figure shows an example in which the above surface was sliced to yield 18 I-V tables for the [Series MOSFET] keyword.
+Figure 4.17 below shows an example in which the above surface was sliced to yield 18 I-V tables for the [Series MOSFET] keyword.

-Figure 3.19 - Plots of Various Vds Values for a [Series MOSFET] Buffer
+Figure 4.17 - Plots of Various Vds Values for a [Series MOSFET] Buffer

 A tradeoff between accuracy and simplicity is also possible regarding the selection of the appropriate keyword for the series [Model].
-The model maker may choose to use the simple [R Series] keyword for the series [Model] if the non-linearities in the differential surface are negligible, or not significant enough to be considered for the model being made.
-It will be up to the model maker to find the appropriate technique to make a best fit representation of the internal differential current surface.
+One may choose to use the simple [R Series] keyword for the series [Model] if the non-linearities in the differential surface are negligible or insignificant.
+No universal recommendation can be made for the most appropriate technique to make a best fit representation of the internal differential current surface.
 Sophisticated mathematical fitting algorithms are available to do this job, but a manual trial and error approach may also be possible.

-3.2.5.9 Separating the On-die Termination I-V Tables
+4.6.3 Separating the On-die Termination I-V Tables

-As it was shown above (section and/or figure number here), half differential drivers have two resistors (or equivalents) between one of the supply rails and the signal terminals.
+As it was shown above, half-differential drivers have two resistors (or equivalents) between one of the supply rails and the signal terminals.
 Since these resistors are never turned off, they can also be considered as common mode on-die terminators, and as such, their I-V characteristics should be placed into one of the clamp tables of the [Model].
-Similarly, true differential, or pseudo differential buffers may also contain additional common mode on-die termination resistors (or equivalents), who's I-V tables should be placed into one of the clamp tables of the [Model].
-As with normal single ended [Model]s, care should be taken to avoid the duplication of these currents in the [Pullup] and [Pulldown] I-V tables.
+Similarly, true differential, or pseudo-differential buffers may also contain additional common mode on-die termination resistors (or equivalents), whose I-V tables should be placed into one of the clamp tables of the [Model].
+As with normal single-ended [Model]s, care should be taken to avoid the duplication of these currents in the [Pullup] and [Pulldown] I-V tables.